-Next in The Hoffman Forum’s Civil Conversation Series at the University of Miami School of Law, "Diversity, Equity, & Inclusion – Art Museums & Universities: Similar Goals – Divergent Paths?," will address the challenges that art museums and institutions of higher education confront in achieving goals of greater diversity, equity, and broader inclusion in their governance, and activities, and in the roles these organizations play in their communities.
+The The Hoffman Forum’s Civil Conversation Series at the University of Miami School of Law, "Diversity, Equity, & Inclusion – Art Museums & Universities: Similar Goals – Divergent Paths?," addressed the challenges that art museums and institutions of higher education confront in achieving goals of greater diversity, equity, and broader inclusion in their governance, and activities, and in the roles these organizations play in their communities.

 "That art museums and universities are creating new, high-level positions charged with increasing diversity, equity, and inclusion represents an important shift in their priorities,” said Stephen Urice, professor of law, dean’s distinguished scholar, and director of the Arts Law Track within the Entertainment, Arts and Sports Law LL.M.
 Program.
 "How they achieve a shared goal of increased social justice within their own walls, and in the communities they serve, is an important and open question.”

-Jill Deupi, director and chief curator, Lowe Art Museum, University of Miami, will introduce the conversation that will include:
+Jill Deupi, director and chief curator, Lowe Art Museum, University of Miami, introduced the conversation that included:

 - Daniel Weiss, president and chief executive officer, Metropolitan Museum of Art, New York City